codaley/objectdet-tflitemm/README.md

-# EfficientDet-Lite Object Detection with TFLite Model Maker
+# Object Detection with TFLite Model Maker
 ### Overview

 This project demonstrates how to train a custom object detection model using **TensorFlow Lite Model Maker** with an **EfficientDet-Lite2** backbone.
 The training process utilizes transfer learning to fine-tune the model on novel data, enabling the detection of two custom classes, rocks and bags.
 The model is trained in **Google Colab** using a custom Python environment and then deployed to a Pixel 7a device for inference.